Getting pregnant naturally isn't always a walk in the park. For many, it takes time, patience, and commitment.

 So if you start taking a daily prenatal before you're actually pregnant, you're basically creating a nutritional haven for you and your bub.

 Alright, so we know sex scheduling can seem like a real buzz kill, but you're not here to spice up your sex life.
 You're here to learn how to get baby business done.

 And the fact is, you can only get pregnant during certain days in your cycle; not all month long.

-Once one of the follicles reaches maturity, your body will release estrogen.
-The estrogen triggers a surge in the luteinizing hormone (LH).
-This is a signal to your ovaries to release the dominant egg every month.
+Once one of the follicles reaches maturity, your body releases oestrogen.
+The oestrogen triggers a surge in the luteinizing hormone (LH), signalling your ovaries to release the dominant egg.

 The egg then travels to your fallopian tube, where it waits up to 24 hours to be acquainted with one lucky sperm to fertilise it.
-If the egg isn’t fertilised by sperm in time, your hormones signal your body to begin menstruation.
+If it isn’t fertilised in time, your hormones signal your body to begin menstruation.

-So, saddle up because if you want to go by the doctors orders, then it's recommended you and your partner are having sex daily. 😉 Or, every other day during the fertile window — especially during the 3-5 days right before you ovulate (because your chances of falling pregnant are at their highest before ovulation).
+So, saddle up because if you want to go by the doctor's orders, then it's recommended you and your partner have sex daily or every other day during the fertile window — especially during the 3-5 days right before you ovulate.

-If you are regular: your fertile window will usually be from day ten to fourteen of your cycle.
+- If you have a regular cycle (that lasts 28 days), your fertile window will usually be from day 10-14 of your cycle

-If you are irregular: it's harder to know when you're ovulating, but that doesn't mean you can't figure out.
+- For those with irregular menstrual cycles, it's harder to know when you're ovulating, but that doesn't mean you can't figure it out

 There are a few easy tests to help you.